 Moses: Command what you have conquered, my brother.

-Rameses: You will be mine, like my dog, or my horse, or my falcon, except that I shall love you more - and trust you less.
+Rameses: [to Nefretiri] You are going to be mine, all mine, like my dog or my horse or my falcon.
+Only I will love you more and trust you less.

-Moses: It is not my son who will die, it is the first born of Egypt, it is your son, Nefretiri!
+Moses: It is not my son who will die.
+It is... it is the firstborn of Egypt.
+It is your son, Nefretiri!

-Nefretiri: You would not dare strike Pharaoh's son!
+Nefretiri: No. You would not dare strike Pharaoh's son!

 Moses: In the hardness of his heart, Pharaoh has mocked God and brings death to his own son!

-Nefretiri: But he is my son.
-You would not kill my son.
+Nefretiri: But he is my son, Moses.
+You would not harm my son.

 Moses: I cannot save yours.